richardhj/contao-ajax_reload_element/README.md

 If you are using jQuery you can use something like this.
 Modify this code snippet for your purposes.
 (Create a `j_myajaxreload.html5` template and include it in the layout.)

+This code snippet will replace the HTML node `.mod_my_module` when clicking on `a.reloadThisElementOnClick`.

 ```html
 <script>
     $(".mod_my_module a.reloadThisElementOnClick").click(function (event) {